-Select all agencies/organizations that the LAV Program-funded agency provided referrals to/received referrals from, met with, or engaged in consultation with during the current reporting period.
-In the last column, indicate the agencies or organizations with which you have a mandatory collaboration for purposes of your LAV grant.
+In the first column, select all agencies/organizations that you provided LAV Program-funded referrals to/received from, met with, or engaged in consultation with during the current reporting period.
 If LAV Program-funded staff participated in a task force or work group, check all attendees.
+In the second column, indicate the agencies or organizations with which you have a mandatory collaboration for purposes of your grant (MOU partner).

-- 2. Discuss the effectiveness of CCR activities funded or supported by your LAV Program rant and provide any additional information you would like to share about your CCR activities beyond what you have provided in the data above.
-Some examples of topics that could be addressed here include: - What relationships with other agencies/organizations is the LAV Program-funded agency trying to improve or enhance? - What changes is the grantee hoping to see within the community because of coordinated community response efforts? - What systemic issues have been identified as areas for improvement in this community?
+2. Discuss the effectiveness of CCR activities funded or supported by your LAV Program rant and provide any additional information you would like to share about your CCR activities beyond what you have provided in the data above.
+Some examples of topics that could be addressed here include:

+• What relationships with other agencies/organizations is the LAV Program-funded agency trying to improve or enhance?

+- What changes is the grantee hoping to see within the community because of coordinated community response efforts? - What systemic issues have been identified as areas for improvement in this community?